boyum/sindre-is/sometimes-blogging/creating-a-simple-confirm-modal-in-js.md

 ### JavaScript API

-By making use of the [Promise API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) together with [`async`/`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), we can solve two of the things we listed earlier: We can make the code easy to use and we can wait for a signal for when (or if) to actually run the code that deletes every user in the db.
+By making use of the [Promise API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) together with [`async`/`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), we can solve two of the things we listed earlier: We can make the code simple to use and we can wait for a signal for when (or if) to actually run the code that deletes every user in the db.

 Ultimately, we would want the use of our component to look something like this: